 High on that list is the outstanding Sumvision Psyc Monic.
 You can get it for around £40 and the sound it delivers for the price is unbelievable – the sub-bass is top notch.
 Even if Dad doesn’t have a Bluetooth device to pair it with, you can just plug in a music player with an auxiliary cable.

 View the Sumvision Psyc Monic from Amazon.
 Available in the UK only.

 While we are on the subject of speakers, here is a great one for the dads who are Star Wars fans out there.
 For a straightforward Star Wars gift, check out our round up of the best Star Wars phone cases.

 This is an officially licensed highly detailed Stormtrooper helmet that is also a Bluetooth speaker.
 It runs off mains power but it charges the internal battery so you can use it off the plug too.

 The auxiliary connection also lets you play audio from your PC, laptop or TV.

 First off, it's voice activated, which eases operating the camera when climbing or bike riding or when having your hands tucked behind your head on a seaside hammock in Bermuda.
-It's waterproof up to 10 meters, touchscreen, and can record in up to 1440p at 60 fps.
-You can read more about the GoPro Here here.
+It's waterproof up to 10 meters, touchscreen, voice-activated and can record in up to 1440p at 60 fps.

 If you’d rather your dad kept his questionable audio tastes to himself, you’re in luck.
 Headphones are an affordable item that he can use with his phone, tablet, laptop or even TV – a good pick is the Ausdom over-ear headphones.
 For under £40/$40 you get great audio quality and the option to connect over Bluetooth.